 hether you're planning a mission deep into the arid sprawl of the forbidding Empty Quarter or simply wandering the sugar sands of Al Khaluf beach, Oman's golden landscapes - and the adventures found within them - await.
 Camping Several sites lying within a couple of hours of Muscat offer tents, cabins and even geodesic domes for a more luxe take on a traditional desert escape.
 If you want a thought-provoking experience that's free of modernday distractions, head to Sharqiyah Sands for a restorative reset.
 These rustic retreats offer greener takes on camping by using solar energy, and many invite local Bedouin women to showcase and sell hand-crafted jewellery and accessories.
-Head out with a camel caravan iust before sunset to discover a nomadic experience that's equal parts enchanting and educational.
+Camel trekking Head out with a camel caravan just before sunset to discover a nomadic experience that's equal parts enchanting and educational.
 Listen to local Bedouin guides as they share their stories of the desert and their loyal camel companions while the sun sets.
 Horseriding With an array of coastal areas offering horseriding experiences, you'll be able to enjoy a gentle trot along the shore or race against the wind with experienced trainers by your side.
-An hour upon an elegant Arabian horse promises a genuinely moving experience for beginners and seasoned riders alike
+An hour upon an elegant Arabian horse promises a genuinely moving experience for beginners and seasoned riders alike.

-A restorative The sound of retreat (this page; clocksilence: See the wise from top right) Lanterns Sharqiyah Sands symbolise hope and unity in Oman; from the sky hot air balloons For an ethereal experience climb 600m above the Sharqiyah
+A restorative retreat (this page; clockwise from top right) Lanterns symbolise hope and unity in Oman; hot air balloons climb 600m above the Sharqiyah Sands; Bedouin dining offers an authentic desert experience; luxury desert camps provide a quiet escape The sound of silence: See the Sharqiyah Sands from the sky For an ethereal experience that lets you explore the desert in a very different way, take a hot air balloon ride over the Sharqiyah Sands.

-Sands; Bedouin

-dining offers an

-provide a

-authentic desert

-experience; luxury

-that lets you explore the desert in a very different way, take a hot air balloon ride over the Sharqiyah Sands.
 Climbing to a height of around 600m, you'll find yourself given the perfect viewpoint over the 12,500 sq km sandscape beneath you.
 This sky-high odyssey reveals the desert in all its sun-kissed glory and allows you to put the vastness of the sand sea below into perspective.
-The hot air balloon team will collect you from your desert accommodation early in the morning to ensure that vou don't miss the sunrise.
-Remember: it can get quite
+The hot air balloon team will collect you from your desert accommodation early in the morning to ensure that you don't miss the sunrise.
+Remember: it can get quite chilly, so dress warm.

-Camel trekking

-For more information, go to: experienceoman.om 12 www.wanderlustmagazine.com

-chilly, so dress warm.